nickmtchl/nickmtchl.github.io/_work/04-bus-stop-buddies.md

 ---
 [//]: # (Meta Info)
-layout 					: full_width_height
+layout 					: hero_video
-title 					: "Bus Stop Buddies" work_hover_img			: /img/hero-busstopbuddies.png
+title 					: "Bus Stop Buddies"

+[//]: # (Background Video)
+video_poster			: /img/hero-busstopbuddies-2.png
+video 					: /video/bsb.mp4

+[//]: # (Background for Work Page)
-hero_img				: /img/hero-noisyburger-v3.png
+work_hover_img			: /img/hero-busstopbuddies.png

-project-title 			: "Bus Stop Buddies"
 ---
 <div class="single_post_wrapper">
-    {% include single_post_meta.html
+    {% include components/single_post_meta.html
         title="Bus Stop<br/>Buddies"
-        text="Adults stand with youth in the neighborhood in an effort to provide a safe and positive start to their days."
+        text="<p>Bus Stop Buddies began as an effort to ensure that students in Greenmount West have a positive start to their school day.
+On too many occasions, the bus did not arrive at all and adults were able to escort youth across busy North Avenue to school.
+Today, the fun at the stop continues and we’ve established a bus tracking system to hold city schools accountable for the lack of reliable transportation for youth.</p>"
     %}
-    {% include busstoptracker.html %}
+    {% include components/busstoptracker.html %}
 </div>